 We want to play our part in that vision.

-Eco Church is a scheme run by A Rocha UK to equip churches to care for God’s creation through worship, buildings, land, community engagement and individual lifestyles.
+We use the Eco Church framework to help us develop and improve our level of sustainbility and environmental efforts.
+It is a scheme run by A Rocha UK to equip churches to care for God’s creation through worship, buildings, land, community engagement and individual lifestyles.

-In January 2022 we achieved the Bronze Eco Church award and we are working towards the Silver.
+In January 2022 we achieved the Bronze Eco Church award and we are working towards Silver.

 What are we doing?